Our Clinical Trial

 Patients with a diagnosis of narcolepsy who meet the study criteria may be eligible to participate in our clinical trial.

-- The study is currently open and recruiting patients in Canada, UK, Germany, France, Czech Republic and Finland.
+- The study is currently open and recruiting patients in the USA, Canada, UK, Germany, France, Czech Republic, Finland, Denmark, the Netherlands and Switzerland.

-- We are pleased to announce that a number of USA study sites are now open, the list of open USA sites can be found by visiting the Link2Trials web-site, see link to this web-site below.
-It is anticipated that all remaining USA sleep center study sites will be open mid to late April 2017.
+- We are pleased to announce that the majority of USA study sites are now open, the list of open USA sites can be found by visiting the Link2Trials web-site, see link to this web-site below.
+It is anticipated that all remaining USA sleep center study sites will be open by the end of April.

 Which sleep centers are participating in the study, and how can I contact the sleep center to see if I am eligible to participate?